pgoulding/go-notes/README.md

 - Interfaces are a contract to help us manage types
   - Not a built in test, Garbage in -> Garbage Out

-Here's a table comparing concrete types and interface types in Go:
+Comparing concrete and interface types in Go:

 | **Concrete Type**                                                                                                      | **Interface Type**                                                                                                                                                         |
 | ---------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |